Use Base Type Where Possible refactoring

 Do one of the following:

-Press Ctrl+Shift+R and then choose Use Base Type where Possible
+Press Control+Shift+R and then choose Use Base Type where Possible.

 The Use Base Type where Possible dialog will open.